My patient’s health record

 NE PAS SUPPRIMER

-If you do not see a specific patient in your patient list, either he or she is not registered with the Brussels Health Network, or you do not have a valid therapeutic link with him or her.
+If you do not see a specific patient in your list, either the patient is not registered on the Brussels Health Network, or you do not have a valid therapeutic relationship with them.

-If you have registered or created a therapeutic link and your patient still does not appear, please contact the helpdesk
+If you have completed the registration and your patient still does not appear, please contact the helpdesk.

-If you do not see any documents for one of your patients, it probably means that no documents about him or her have been shared on the Brussels Health Network since his or her consent was registered.
-Some hospital institutions already publish the precedence of documents, others not yet.
+If you do not see any documents for one of your patients, it likely means that no documents concerning them have been shared on the Brussels Health Network since their consent was recorded.
+Some hospital institutions already publish older documents, while others do not yet.

 Access management is carried out at two levels at the request of your patient: